Skip to content

 9. Sustainability report published within last two years?

-The latest sustainability report is published by the company in 2019.
+The latest sustainability report was published by the company in 2022, covering the years 2020 and 2021.

 • Y